agkozak/zcomet/README.md

 ### `update`

-`zcomet update` downloads updates for any plugins or snippets that have been downloaded in the past and re-`source`s any active plugins or snippets.
+`zcomet update` downloads updates for any plugins or snippets that have been downloaded in the past.

 ### `list`